 I pray you have others around you who help you to feel glimpses of the love of God.
 I hope that in the depths of your soul you will understand that true, pure love doesn't end, just because circumstances in your life change, or because you change (for better or worse).
 I hope you know that you are loved, and worthy of being loved.
 I hope you take HOPE in Christ and through Christ, and feel hope in knowing that you are destined for more than you see of yourself and around yourself.
 There is no lost cause to Christ.
 There is HOPE through Christ.
 Let Him be your hope and balm of solace.

-This photo of me was taken by my college roommate-
+This photo of me was taken by my college roommate- about the same time as that Australia trip.

 As I went out grocery shopping with my children last night, I got to telling them a story about my trip to Australia (back around 1993).
 They wanted to know all about why I'd gone there.
 So I told them how I'd men a young LDS man at a Sunday devotional in Orem, Utah.
 Rob.
 He was visiting from Australia.
 We went on a couple of dates before he went back home.
 From there we kept in contact through letters and an occasional phone call.
 (Very expensive!)